-Bearing in mind the uncertainties referred to above (see, in addition, "Uncertainties" and "Guidance Note 7" above), it is difficult for the Issuer to predict the precise effects of the changes that may result from the full implementation of Basel III in South Africa and/or what regulatory changes may be imposed in the future, or estimate, with accuracy, the impact that the full implementation of Basel III in South Africa and/or related regulatory changes that may be imposed in the future may have on the Issuer's business, the products and services it offers and the values of its assets.
+Bearing in mind the uncertainties referred to above, it is difficult for the Issuer to predict the precise effects of the changes that may result from the full implementation of Basel III in South Africa and/or what regulatory changes may be imposed in the future, or estimate, with accuracy, the impact that the full implementation of Basel III in South Africa and/or related regulatory changes that may be imposed in the future may have on the Issuer's business, the products and services it offers and the values of its assets.
 If, for example, the Issuer were required to make additional provisions, increase its reserves or capital, or exit or change certain businesses, as a result of the full implementation of Basel III in South Africa and/or related regulatory changes that may be imposed in the future, this could have an adverse effect on the Issuer's business, financial condition and results of operations.